-At first glance, it may look like an innocuous metal triangle more suited for art projects than for home projects, but a Speed Square can be your most powerful ally in so many home remodel projects.
+At first glance, a Speed Square may look like an innocuous metal triangle more suited for art projects than for home projects.
+But this inexpensive tool can be your most powerful ally in so many home remodel projects.
+Because Speed Square packs so many features into such a small tool, it can often be difficult to understand.
+Numbers are squeezed together, and there are cryptic lines, hashmarks, and holes.
+Learn how to decipher Speed Square's markings and how to use it.

 Nearly a century old, Speed Square is a renowned measuring tool patented and trademarked by the Swanson Company, which still manufactures the tool from its Frankfort, Illinois headquarters.
 Stanley, Irwin, DeWalt, Empire and a host of other tool companies produce similar products, but only the one made by Swanson is called a Speed Square.

 It's these features that make this a highly functional yet very low-cost tool for scribing, marking and cutting.
-The accompanying 59 page "Swanson's Little Blue Book" is legendary in fine carpentry and roofing trades for helping translate Speed Square measurements into the real world.
+The accompanying 59-page "Swanson's Little Blue Book" is legendary in fine carpentry and roofing trades for helping to translate Speed Square measurements to real world applications.

-As a do-it-yourselfer, don't be put off by Speed Square's emphasis on laying out stairways and roofs.
-Even though few homeowners will ever cut their own stair stringers, and even fewer will install roof rafters and trusses, this doesn't mean that your Speed Square is off-limits to casual DIYers.
+As a do-it-yourselfer, do not let yourself be put off by Speed Square's emphasis on laying out stairways and roofs.
+Even though few homeowners will ever cut their own stair stringers, and even fewer will install roof rafters and trusses, this doesn't mean that your Speed Square is off-limits to casual do-it-yourselfers.
 Speed Square does do a couple of things that no other tool can do, but Speed Square's greatest advantage is as a fast, easy-to-read substitute for other tools that are bulkier or more difficult to pull out and get working.
+In short, Speed Square is probably the only square you can obtain that will fit within your toolbox.
+If only for that easy accessibility, Speed Square should be one tool that you definitely own.

 You Need to: Find out if something is level and if not, exactly how many degrees out of level it is.

-Example Applications: Use for hanging cabinets, installing countertops, doors or windows or just about anything in your home that must be dead-level.
+Example Applications: Use Speed Square as an improvised level for hanging cabinets, installing countertops, doors or windows or just about anything in your home that must be dead-level.

-How to: If you don't have or can't find your bubble or laser level, you can use Speed Square for this.
-Remarkably, it's almost preferable to using a bubble level because you can measure the exact deviation down the degree.
+How to: If you don't have or can't find your bubble or laser level, you can use Speed Square for this, but you will need to have a string, twine, or chalk line on hand.
+Remarkably, using a Speed Square can be preferable to using a bubble level because you can measure the exact deviation down the degree.

 On the Speed Square, locate the groove marked as 'Pivot."
 Place the Speed Square on the material with the pivot end up.
 Drape a string (such as a chalk snap line) over the Speed Square, resting in the pivot groove.
 Weight the hanging end of the string with a light weight such as a bolt.
 If the work material is level, the string will hit the 45 degree mark.

-You Need to: Lop off a 2x4, yet do it quickly and perfectly square.
+You Need to: Lop off a two-by-four, yet do it quickly and perfectly square.

 You Need to: Draw long pencil marks down the length of a board prior to ripping.
 Ripping means to cut a board along its length, not width.

-Example Applications: Cutting laminate or engineered wood floor boards.
+Example Applications: Cutting laminate or engineered wood floor boards is made easier with a Speed Square.

 How to: Speed Square provides you with the ability to run long pencil marks parallel to the edge of the board.
-These marks can be between 3/8 of an inch to 3 1/2 inches from the edge of the board.
+These marks can be between 3/8-inch to 3 1/2 inches from the edge of the board.

 Lay Speed Square on the board, with the lipped fence over the edge.
-Place your pencil in Speed Square's so-called Diamond cutout (for 3 1/2 inches) or in one of the ten notches located in the triangular cutout (for 3/8 of an inch to 3 inches).
+Place your pencil in Speed Square's so-called Diamond cutout (for 3 1/2 inches) or in one of the ten notches located in the triangular cutout (for 3/8-inch to 3 inches).
 Use a regular pencil, not a carpenter's pencil.
 Slide the square down the length of the board, drawing the line as you go.

 You Need to: Find out if something is exactly perpendicular to another thing.